SebTardif/packer-centos/README.md

 ### Overview

 This repository contains Packer templates for creating CentOS Vagrant boxes.

-## Current Boxes

-We no longer provide pre-built binaries for these templates.
+It's a fork of the [Boxcutter/CentOS] repo with some small amount of customisation.

 ## Building the Vagrant boxes with Packer